 In a one-generation study, groups of 13 ewes (1-3 years old) received an untreated diet or a diet treated with PCP (purity not reported) at a concentration delivering a dose of 1 mg/kg-day (Beard et al., 1999a).
 The ewes were treated for 5 weeks prior to mating (with untreated rams), during gestation, and until 2 weeks after weaning their lambs.
 The ewes were sacrificed at the end of treatment.
 Clinical signs, blood hormone levels, ovarian function, embryonic growth, reproductive function, and histopathologic lesions were assessed during the study.
 No clinical signs or treatment-related decreases in body weight were observed.
 One ewe died of a cause unrelated to treatment with PCP.
 No effects on reproductive function (i.e., ovulation rate, fertility rate, lambing rate, mean number of lambs born per ewe, and mean gestation rate) were observed.
 The male:female ratio showed an excess of ewe lambs born (5:13).
-There was a slight but statistically significant decrease in the weight of ewe lambs at weaning (86% of control were not affected by treatment with PCP.
-However, maximum serum T4 levels in PCP-treated ewes were statistically significantly lower (approximately 25%) than in control ewes with or without prior administration of thyroid-stimulating hormone (TSH).
-The increase in serum T4 levels compared with pretreatment level was 190% for PCP-treated ewes and 169% for controls.
+There was a slight but statistically significant decrease in the weight of ewe lambs at weaning (86% of control weight).
+Ovarian function (follicle number and corpora lutea size), fetal growth (measured by head diameter), and postweaning serum levels of luteinizing hormone (LH), FSH, and cortisol were not affected by treatment with PCP.
+However, maximum serum T4 levels in PCP-treated ewes were statistically significantly lower (approximately 25%) than in control ewes with or without prior administration of TSH.
+The increases in serum T4 levels compared with the pretreatment level were 190% for PCP-treated ewes and 169% for controls.